turfptax/openmuscle/README.md

 The physical movement of muscles detected by a hall sensor and sprung magnet fit these requirements.
 We are working on a silicon nipple spring for the 6th version of Open Muscle to further reduce the cost, complexity, and bulkiness of version 5.

+# Current Working Version of Open Muscle:
+## OpenMuscle 12 or OM12
+Open Muscle 12 uses the built in ADCs on an ESP32-S2 for all 12 sensors.
+It can send 1200 s/s over UDP to the UDP python server that picks it up.
+- 12 Hall Effect Sensors
+- 6 Cells of 2 Sensors Each
+- PCB 5.3.0
+- ESP32-S2 Microcontroller
+- MicroPython

+## LASK4 or LASK4 Version 2
+LASK4 is the labeling device that obtains the finger movement labels for the feature data obtained from OM12.
+It currently does not detect thumb movements.
+Next version to include the thumb for Version 3.
+Check out the LASK4 Repository for more info:
+- 4 Piston Tubes
+- OLED Screen
+- 4 Push buttons
+- ESP32-S2 Microcontroller
+- MicroPython

 ## **Roadmap**

+We have met a few goals!

  - [x] Create an open-source hardware forearm bracelet :OM12
  - [x] create the open-source software to acquire the training data :UDPserver